Ultrasound of the Lower Limb – Resources

 Download a copy of the programme here (Please note that this programme is subject to change)

-Live Pre-course Zoom Session – WEDNESDAY, 22 MARCH, 730pm
+Live Pre-course Zoom Session – this was held on WEDNESDAY, 25 SEPTEMBER

-Passcode: Um996M%3
+Passcode: s?.9pW22

 Ultrasound basic physics, settings and artifacts